Licking Hitler: Production

 The film was shot during the summer of 1977 at Compton Verney House, Warwickshire.
 This was Hare's first work behind the camera and he deliberately restricted himself to such camera techniques as were available in the 1940s.
-He notes that, as the writer, he had a clear idea of how scenes would relate to each other and so he shot no spare footage to allow for any adjustments while editing—a "highly dangerous" method.
+He notes that, as the writer, he had a clear idea of how scenes would relate to each other and so he shot no spare footage to allow for any adjustments while editing—a "highly dangerous" method—preventing subsequent editorial interference and allowing actors to shoot a scene continuously.